guyellis/react-log-lifecycle/README.md

   - invoked immediately before a component is unmounted from DOM
   - do cleanup here. e.g. kill timers and unlisten to events such as flux store updates
 ```

-## Improvements

-I'm thinking that adding flags to `console.log` the props and/or state or the keys on either of those might be helpful.
-Feel free to work with me on the issues or ping me on [Twitter](https://twitter.com/wildfiction) to discuss this.